 Another complication arose in July 1795, when reports surfaced that the British government approved a new Order in Council concerning neutral vessels that carried provisions bound for French-controlled ports.
 In mid-August, Washington ratified the Jay Treaty unconditionally amid concern about the impact of protest efforts, how the French might take advantage of such negative reaction, and news of Randolph's possible intrigue with the French government.
 Washington did not consider the treaty "favorable," but believed ratification far better than "unsettled" conditions.4

 Anti-treaty protests continued into 1796, including an effort by the House of Representatives to force Washington to submit documents that related to the treaty.
 Washington refused and insisted that the House possessed no constitutional authority to determine treaties.
 Public sentiment gradually began to praise Washington for his leadership during the crisis.
 In May 1796, Washington expressed the hope that his ratification of the Jay Treaty would provide America with peace and the time to become a prosperous and powerful nation.5

 Assistant Editor, The Papers of George Washington

-5. "George Washington to Charles Carroll, 1 May 1796," Mount Vernon Ladies' Association of the Union, Mount Vernon, Va.
+5. "George Washington to Charles Carroll, 1 May 1796," The Writings of George Washington (Washington, DC: Government Printing Office, 1931).